ibowditch/userdocs/_sources/kiosk.md.txt

 first one and go to the next page to sign-in to the next activity.

 In the new system, signing in without an event would be like signing your name in the middle of a blank page in the old Attendance Book.
-You really need to fill in the details at the top of the page to give the context, and show what you are actually attending, and that's essentially what an event gives you.
+You need to fill in the details at the top of the page to give the context, and show what you are actually attending, and that's essentially what an event gives you.

 :::